FaultierSP/civitaiapiclient/README.md

 # A client for the Civitai API
 ![Screenshot](screenshots/1-min.png)
 A basic API client for viewing and downloading images in batches.
-The app puts all the downloaded images in your systems "Downloads" folder.
+The app puts all the downloaded images in your systems "Downloads" folder and writes the generation data (models used, prompts etc.) in the EXIF tag.
+## Installation
+If your system already has WebView2 installed you can try to run the .exe or Linux binary directly.
+If it doesn't work, use the installers, they should take care of it.
+Alternatively you can run the AppImage provided, it includes everything.

+Note that this application uses [Confy](https://crates.io/crates/confy) crate to store configuration.
+It uses your system's default configuration folder (`$HOME/.config` on Linux or `{FOLDERID_RoamingAppData}` on Windows) to store your API key and prefix.
+You may want to remove the `civitaiapiclient` directory from these locations when you're done using the app and want to be sneaky about it. :)
 ## Building the app
 [Here](https://tauri.app/v1/guides/getting-started/prerequisites) is the current doc on how to build a Tauri app.
 I've had some problems with the ```libayatana-appindicator3-dev``` packet on Debian, but coult install it from backports.
 Your npm installation shout also include the Tauri CLI tools, they can be installed by running ```npm install @tauri-apps/cli```